LauraMG12/Trillo/README.md

 # Trillo
-It is an Udemy front-end project about a property company web page.
+It is another Udemy front-end project about a travel agency web page.